TeamPAGOS/PAGOS/README.md

 # -> Ceq(Ne) = 6.9908309248701225e-09
 # -> Ceq(Ne) = 7.147959263640384e-12 mole / cubic_centimeter
 ```
+Note also here that the different units that one can return are incommensurable with each other (mol/kg has different dimensions to mol/cc).
+This is another reason why `calc_Ceq` does not returned a dimensioned object by default - functions in PAGOS which do automatically return dimensioned quantities do so by way of a wrapper, but `calc_Ceq` cannot be wrapped due to the many incommensurable possibilities of return units.

 ### Creating and fitting models
 The real power of PAGOS is in its gas exchange modelling capabilities.
 PAGOS allows for simple user-definition of gas exchange models.
 Say we wanted to implement a simple unfractionated excess air model (that is, equilibrium concentration "topped up" with an excess air component):